-Kayondo Siraj Ismail is a PhD student at the West Africa Centre for Crop Improvement (WACCI), College of Agriculture and consumer Science, University of Ghana.
-He is attached to the National Crops Resources Research Institute (NaCRRI) on the NEXTGEN cassava breeding project.
+Ismail Siraj Kayondo is a PhD student at the West Africa Centre for Crop Improvement (WACCI), College of Agriculture and consumer Science, University of Ghana.
+He is attached to the National Crops Resources Research Institute (NaCRRI) on the NEXTGEN Cassava Breeding project.
 His PhD research focuses on introgression of cassava brown streak virus resistance (CBSD) using wild cassava relatives and CBSD resistance QTL mapping.
-Previously, he held a teaching assistant position with the regional MSc.
-Plant breeding program housed by Makerere University and Regional University’s forum (RUFORM).
-He completed his MSc.
-Plant breeding and seed systems at Makerere University on groundnut rosette virus disease resistance breeding.
+Previously, he held a teaching assistant position with the regional MSc plant breeding program housed by Makerere University and Regional University’s forum (RUFORM).
+He completed his MSc in Plant Breeding and Seed Systems at Makerere University on groundnut rosette virus disease resistance breeding.

 Nassib Mugwanya, email@example.com

 Nassib Mugwanya is the Outreach Officer of the Uganda Biosciences Information Center (UBIC), at the National Crops Resources Research Institute.
 Previously, Nassib worked as a research assistant on the Biosciences for Farming in Africa Project (B4FA), as well as assisting to teach agricultural communication in the Department of Extension and Innovation Studies-Makerere University.
 Nassib’s interest is to communicate agricultural science in a way that empowers farmers.